We made our two first sales on Etsy! Feels gooood!

 Most vintage, though old, is of a better quality than our disposable clothes today.
 However, they most likely have had a lifetime of being warn, so it is important to make sure the items you buy are still wearable and don’t look old or worn.

 Here is a check list of problems you should look for before you purchase a vintage item.
+Be sure to inspect the item thoroughly and in good light:

 • General wear and tear - Check elbows, knees, backsides, cuffs, collars, hems, and armpits for excessive wear as they are the parts of clothing that endure the most stress.